FilipMalczak/thinking-rationale/README.md

    - `test_cli_parser.py`
    - `run_all.py`

-You run the app as `python -m calculator`.
+You run the app either as `python -m calculator.cli.start 2 + 3 - 4` or `python -m calculator.interactive.start`.

 When you're working on expressions evaluator, you probably cycle over `python -m test.expression.test_evaluator`.
 Once you're done, but you wanna do some regression, to see if the changes you made didn't break other expression-related